Pressure Cooker Cannellini Beans, Bacon and Swiss Chard with Pasta

 Pressure cookers are great for cooking beans.
 Instead of hours, the beans are cooked through and creamy in 30 minutes.
 When I want a weeknight meal, like this one, 30 minute beans are critical.
 You don’t need an expensive pressure cooker; any six quart or larger pressure cooker will do the job.

 *No pressure cooker?
 No worries.
 See the Variations section for cooking instructions using a standard dutch oven.

-Recipe: Pressure Cooker Cannellini Beans, Bacon and Swiss Chard with Pasta
+Recipe: Pressure Cooker Cannellini Beans with Bacon, Swiss Chard and Pasta

 Inspired by: Lorna Sass Pressure Perfect